Saket2701/AdventureWorks/README.md

 4. **Calculated Columns and DAX Measures**: Create calculated columns and DAX measures to calculate KPIs such as sales, revenue, profit, and returns.

 5. **Report Design**: Design an interactive report in Power BI Desktop that includes visualizations for regional performance comparison, product-level trends and forecasts, and high-value customer identification.

-6. **Testing and Validation**: Thoroughly test the solution to ensure data accuracy and the functionality of calculated measures.

-7. **Documentation**: Document the data integration, data model, and any calculations made, including a guide on how to use the report.

 ## Project Tools